 The main risk to marketability of concentrate is its projected arsenic content, especially in East Hill sulphides where the arsenic is present as the copper-arsenic sulphosalt, tennantite.
-Although there are investigations currently underway into downstream concentrate treatment options to remove arsenic, the focus of the PEA has been on proven roaster technology to treat the La Verde concentrates and recover arsenic into a stable and environmentally inert compound.
+Although various alternative downstream concentrate treatment options to remove arsenic were considered, the focus of the PEA has been on proven roaster technology to treat the La Verde concentrates and recover arsenic into a stable and environmentally inert compound.